zenglg/unvme/README.md

 From the application perspective, UNVMe provides a single library (libunvme.a) with a set of custom APIs for accessing NVMe devices.

-In this project, UNVMe is implemented as three distinct models:
+In this project, UNVMe is implemented as three distinct models (choose one):

     model_apc   -   Using this library model, an application will have exclusive access to a given NVMe device, where the application will process the completion queue at the time of checking for an I/O status.
 In this model, there will be no context switch in the submission and completion paths.

     model_tpc   -   Using this library model, an application will have exclusive access to a given NVMe device, where a built-in